OUIsolutions/.github/profile/README.md

 by using Artificial Intelligence, and operational intelligence solutions with state machines configurations.
 For making all these projects, we have developed a set of libs and tools that we use in our projects, and we are making them open source to help the community.
+## Want Private suport ?
+if you want private suport to implement our solutions, or if you want to create a custom solution for your company, please contact us
+    - mateusmoutinho01@gmail.com
+    - samuelhenriquemoraisvitrio@gmail.com

 ## Contribuitors

 Thanks to all the contributors who have helped make this ideia a reality.